manoelcampos/typescript-generator/README.md

 > [!NOTE]
 > This repo tries to slowly modernize and evolve the original [typescript-generator](https://github.com/vojtechhabarta/typescript-generator). \
-> Bug reports and pull requests are very welcome, but as I am new to the code base, it will take some time to review and merge them.
+> Bug reports and pull requests are very welcome.
+As @dickerpulli and I are new to the code base, it will take some time to review and merge them.

 typescript-generator
 ====================